 An international standard (ISO/DIS 17714) defines most relevant screen types and describes the methods to determine or compare screen performances (ISO, 2007).

+As the radiation shield can give high contribution to the uncertainty-bugdet of temperature measurements, the effect of diferent meteorological situations should be evaluated and calculated (e.g. rising sun after clear night, frost pattern or snow in- and outside, condensation in- and outside, effect of liquid precipitation).

 2.5.1 Louvred screens

 Most of the numerous varieties of louvred screen rely on natural ventilation.
 The walls of such a screen should preferably be double-louvred and the floor should be made of staggered boards, but other types of construction may be found to meet the above requirements.
 The roof should be double-layered, with provisions for ventilation of the space between the two layers.
 In cold climates, owing to the high reflectivity of snow (up to 88%), the screen should also have a double floor.
 At the same time, however, the floor should easily drop or tilt so that any snow entering the screen during a storm can be removed.